 Elucidation of the pathology of mental/neurological disease by analysis of neural activity dynamics

 To study the relationship between human and animal neural activity dynamics and the pathology of various mental and neurological diseases by combining unit recording, local field potentials (LFPs), electrocorticography (ECoG), scalp electroencephalography (scalp EEG), functional magnetic resonance imaging (fMRI), and magnetoencephalography (MEG) are utilized in a multi-layered manner.
 In particular, we analyze neural activity dynamics such as vibration, synchronization, and fluctuation.
-Eight projects are now scheduled in 2023.
+Nine projects are now scheduled in 2025.